Ariel Sharon Park stands on top of a former waste dump named Hiriya. And once completed, it will be the biggest park in the middle east.

 And here are several photos from the northern observation point (#4 on the map):

-And now, let’s head to the Caroline and Joseph Gruss Terrace (#6 on the map).
+Let’s head to Caroline and Joseph Gruss Terrace (#6 on the map).

-You can see Tel Aviv and its surroundings from there.
-Here are several photos that I shot from this terrace.
+From there, you can see Tel Aviv and its surroundings.
+I took several photos from this terrace.

-In the following photo, you can see two churches.
-These are the Russian Orthodox Church In Abu Kabir and Saint Anthony’s Church in Old Jaffa.
+The following photo shows two churches: the Russian Orthodox Church in Abu Kabir and Saint Anthony’s Church in Old Jaffa.

 I wanted to mention that you can find water taps in various places in the park.